locuslab/deq-flow/README.md

 ## A Tutorial on DEQ

-If you hope to learn more about DEQ, here is a [tutorial](https://implicit-layers-tutorial.org/) on implicit deep learning.
+If you hope to learn more about DEQ models, here is an official NeurIPS [tutorial](https://implicit-layers-tutorial.org/) on implicit deep learning.
 Enjoy yourself!

 ## Reference